jhollist/nsink/paper.md

 - `nsink_calc_removal()`
 - `nsink_generate_flowpath()`
 - `nsink_summarize_flowpath()`
-- `nsink_generate_static_maps()`
+- `nsink_generate_static_maps()`: These static maps include 1) a color-coded map of the estimated N removal capacity of the different landscape sinks; 2) a heat map with the cumulative N removal along flowpaths originating from a grid of points across a watershed, highlighting “leaky” areas with less downstream N retention vs. those with higher downstream retention; c) N sources based on NLCD categories and expressed as an N index ranging from 0 to 1; and d) the result of combining b) and c) showing potential N delivery (again, as an index) from different sources, taking into account the potential N removal as water moves downstream.
 - `nsink_plot()`
 - `nsink_build()`
 - `nsink_load()`

-These static maps include 1) a color-coded map of the estimated N removal capacity of the different landscape sinks; 2) a heat map with the cumulative N removal along flowpaths originating from a grid of points across a watershed, highlighting “leaky” areas with less downstream N retention vs. those with higher downstream retention; c) N sources based on NLCD categories and expressed as an N index ranging from 0 to 1; and d) the result of combining b) and c) showing potential N delivery (again, as an index) from different sources, taking into account the potential N removal as water moves downstream.
-As of

 ## Example workflow